 It is critical for sustainable TOD initiatives that promote entrepreneurship and a more dense and intense built form to be expedited.
-This will be achieved through the creation of a specialised unit aimed at fast-tracking both public and private-sector TOD.
+This will be achieved through the creation of a specialised unit aimed at fast-tracking both public and private sector TOD applications.
+Furthermore, as part of the TOD toolkit, introduction of a flexible TOD base zone in prioritised TOD catalytic precincts will also facilitate proactive and fast-tracked approval processes.